visit-dav/visit/src/doc/gui_manual/Plots/PlotTypes/VolumePlot.rst

 Setting opacities
 """""""""""""""""

-The **Transfer function** tab provides several controls that allow you to define the opacity portion of the volume transfer function.
+The **Transfer function** tab provides several controls that allow the user to define the opacity portion of the volume transfer function.
 The opacity portion of the volume transfer function determines what can be seen in the volume-rendered image.
 Data values with a lower opacity allow more to be seen